(i) I did not ask you for a “good piece of advice”, so do not pester me with it.

 Kakarot-Handtke, E. (2014).
 Objective Principles of Economics.
 SSRN Working Paper Series, 2418851: 1–19.
 URL

 Solow, R. M. (1998).
 Foreword, volume William Breit and Roger L. Ranson: The Academic Scribblers.
-Princeton, NJ: Princeton University Press, 3rd edition.
+Princeton: Princeton University Press, 3rd edition.